SEPARATION OF CHURCH

 In other words, as citizens of God’s domain, we live in accordance with God’s will.
 As citizens of secular society, we adhere to the authority of civil government.
 Jesus said we are “in” but not “of” this world; in fact, He has “sent us into the world” (John 17:9-18).
 Sent into this world, we’re to represent our King with unimpeachable integrity.

 The early church took this to heart.
 Both Paul and Peter called the early believers to honour and submit to the governing authorities (Romans 13:1-7; 1 Peter 2:13-17), the former going so far as to refer to civil authority as “God’s minister to you for good” (Romans 13:6).
-And let’s not forget, the rulers they were referring to were despicable despots.
+And let’s not forget, the rulers they were referring to were tyrants and despots.

 Like Jesus Himself, Paul had much to say on the issue of authority.
 In fact, the way we respond to authority is a core value of the Kingdom of God.